isaacnmm/pestpolicy-hugo2XX/content/posts/best-swing-set-for-older-kids/index.md

 The complete wooden swing set will give your children an enjoyable fun experience.
 This playset features two swing seats and a ring/trapeze combo that offers various ways to hang and swing.

 It can support 115 pounds.
 Youll incur no additional costs when purchasing this playset as ground anchors, and Swing hangers are included.
 This wooden swing set is very durable compared to other traditional metal swing sets.
 The playset is made with the safety of the child in mind.
-The woodgurd are carefully put to protect the child against any injuries.�Besides, the round wooden guard poles come with a warranty of five years.
+The woodgurd are carefully put to protect the child against any injuries.Besides, the round wooden guard poles come with a warranty of five years.
 To ensure ease of set-up, this 3-position wooden set comes with a comprehensive installation guide to reduce the assembling time of the playset.
 Read Also:
 [Swing Sets under 500](https://pestpolicy.com/best-swing-sets-under-500/) .